 I live and operate in a professional world where feedback is a part of life.
 I am fortunate to surround myself with people who pay for the privilege to hear what others have to say about their business, their decisions, and their actions.
 It is not always easy to hear even though we know we need it.
-However, the best leaders I know welcome honest, objective and constructive feedback.
+However, the best leaders I know, welcome honest, objective, and constructive feedback.
 If all you ever want is to hear is how smart and wonderful you are, you’re really missing the point of leadership.
-It is about making the best decisions not assuming pride of authorship.
+It is about making the best decisions not assuming pride in authorship.

-It’s easy to get excited about ideas especially when you feel your back is against the wall (like the current COVID environment).
-It’s also a lot more fun to design, create and build then to pause, reflect, reconsider and possibly say ‘no.” I haven’t yet met an entrepreneur who is short on ideas or creative tactics.
+It’s easy to get excited about ideas, especially when you feel your back is against the wall (like the current COVID environment).
+It’s also a lot more fun to design, create and build than to pause, reflect, reconsider, and possibly say ‘no.” I haven’t yet met an entrepreneur who is short on ideas or creative tactics.
 It is who they are and what they do.
 The danger is operating this way in a bubble.
 Thinking that your ideas are always the best ideas is illogical.
 Not doing your homework or looking for contradictory evidence can leave you vulnerable.
 Being minimally concerned can be dangerous.
-Thinking there is some home run strategy that will change everything overnight may hopeful but is often unwise.
+Thinking there is some home run strategy that will change everything overnight may be hopeful but is often unwise.
 I’m not saying that some people don’t get lucky, but a lot more businesses go off a cliff of their own making than find their “silver bullet” strategy.
 I’ve also seen far too many leaders trying to fast forward results because of a past track record that didn’t quite live up to their own expectations.
 Accelerating momentum without a clear path ahead of you will inevitably take you off the rails.
-Others will see obstacles ahead of you that you don’t or will tend to downplay.
+Others will see the obstacles ahead of you that you don’t or will tend to downplay.